fniessink/next-action/README.md

 28 files skipped due to complete coverage.
 ```

-We use `-Wignore` to ignore the depreciation warnings caused by the current version of the dateparser module.

 Running `python -m unittest` and `python setup.py test` should give the same results, without generating the coverage information.

 ### Running feature tests